Cat-sushi/fmscreen_flutter/README.md

 In other words, only items with score of 100 will be listed out.

+### Item Identification.

+There is no permanent identifier of items, other than normalized names.

+Use exact matching with narmalized names to retreave detected items.

 ## Usage ― Intractive Screening ―

 - "Preprocessed" is a set of extracted "words" from preprocess.